Manmohangit123/restaurent_app/README.md

 Overview

 This is a full-stack web application built to streamline operations between customers, branch managers, and franchise partners in a restaurant ecosystem.
-Developed using React (Vite) for the frontend and Node.js, Express, and MongoDB for the backend, this app provides a smooth and efficient experience for all user roles.
+Developed using React (Vite) for the frontend and Node.js, Express, and MongoDB for the backend, this app provides a smooth and efficient experience for all user roles.this app has good user-interface for all types of customers. we can move from any page to any webpage easily and smoothly.

 🧠 Application Structure